ymdatta/DollarBot/README.md

 # Description

-DollarBot is an easy-to-use Telegram bot that assists you in recording daily expenses on a local system without any hassle With simple commands.
-This bot helps you to maintain and manage your expenses.
+DollarBot is an easy-to-use Telegram bot that assists you in recording and managing daily expenses on a local system without any hassle with simple commands.
 This bot has following functionalities:

 ## What DollarBot Can Do?